 “We need another ‘pink flower shirt’, so will you please share this post or even just the photo?
 We will pay for the shirt and the shipping if someone would be kind enough to sell it to us.
 It has to be this exact shirt!
-We’ve tried similar shirts, and they don’t cut it with Cami! :) Thank you so much!! (any size is great!)”
+We’ve tried similar shirts, and they don’t cut it with Cami!:)

 The photo of the shirt that Skouson posted on Facebook.
 Image courtesy Deborah Skouson.

 Before long, the post was being shared, thousands of times.
 People were contacting Skouson from Germany, Japan and the Philippines.

 "Every day since this post kind of blew up I’ve just been teary," Skouson told 2News this week.

 There were pink flower shirts out there, and people wanted to give them to Cami.
 How many shirts?
 More than 150, and counting.